 For right censored and delayed entry data, the standard riskset correction approach is implemented.
-Namely, suppose observation $i$, $i=1\ldots,n$, has a delayed entry time $L_i\ge0$, then the modified at-risk process is given by $Y_i(t)=I(L_i\le t\le T_i)$.
-Observations whose entry and censoring times both occurred between two successive observed failure times, contribute no information to the partial likelihood.
+Namely, suppose observation $i$ has a delayed entry time $L_i\ge0$, then the modified at-risk process is given by $Y_i(t)=I(L_i\le t\le T_i)$.
+Observations whose entry and censoring times both occurred between two successive observed failure times, contribute no information to the PL.
 The value of $\vectr{a}_i(\vectr{\beta})$ for these observations is 0 and therefore they are assigned a sampling probability of 0 according to both L-opt and A-opt.
 Its implication is that our methods remove these observations from the dataset, and do not allow their inclusion in the subsample.
-Under these modifications and A.6, all of our previous results hold.
+Under these modifications and A.6, all previous asymptotic results hold.

-\subsubsection{Time-Dependent Covariates}
+\subsection{Time-Dependent Covariates}

-For using the R {\tt coxph} function with time-dependent covariates, the data should be organized in ``pseudo observations" form, as guided by \cite{therneau2017using}.
-Namely, each observation may be broken into several distinct ``pseudo-observations", such that each pseudo-observation has its entrance and exit times, creating non-overlapping intervals, that together can be put up to reconstruct the original time interval.
-Each pseudo-observation, within its interval, has fixed covariate values, and by treating them as if they were ordinary independent observations, the resultant partial-likelihood is the same as that of the original data.
-This elegant trick, although providing a convenient tool for analyzing data with time-dependent covariates, also suffers from a computational downside by inflating the number of ``observations" inserted to the optimization routine.
-When the number of observations is large to begin with, the number of ``pseudo-observations" can be daunting.
+For using the R {\tt coxph} function with time-dependent covariates, the data should be organized in ``pseudo-observations'' form, as guided by \cite{therneau2017using}.
+Each observation may be broken into several distinct pseudo-observations, such that each has its ``entrance'' and ``exit'' times, creating non-overlapping intervals, that together reconstruct the original time interval.
+Each pseudo-observation has fixed covariate values, and by treating them as if they were independent observations, the resultant PL is the same as that of the original data.
+This elegant computational trick, although providing a convenient tool for analyzing data with time-dependent covariates, also suffers from a computational downside by inflating the number of ``observations'' inserted to the optimization routine.
+When the number of observations is large to begin with, the number of pseudo-observations may be daunting.